 Before beginning her sentence, Rashmi’s community of friends and family embraced her.
 Though previously believing only a high level of success would make them proud, she now felt for the first time the true power of what building strong relationships meant.
 A close family friend remarked quietly “You will eventually learn that this is not happening to you, it is happening for you.”

 In prison, Rashmi felt shame and remorse for her decisions.
 Taking in six months of federal prison life, Rashmi came to a place of peace and self-forgiveness.
 While being immensely humbled by this life-changing experience, she emerged with invaluable lessons learned both personally and professionally.
 Rashmi shares her emotional development of living with remorse, but not letting it define you.
-She is determined to create a culture of conversation around ethics and compliance and to integrate ethics into all aspects of our lives.
+She is determined to create a culture of conversation around ethics, human performance, and reputational risk into all aspects of our lives.

-Rashmi is now an internationally recognized keynote and motivational speaker and consultant, sharing her story to illustrate the ethical perils that can result from a drive to succeed and the blind spots created when we are pursuing our goals.
-She speaks on the multitude of factors that influenced her decision-making, to embed organizational cultures with integrity, to harness the power of vulnerability, to ensure our corporations create strategies that are risk-informed, and to empower women to be leaders in the face of adversity and challenges, among other topics.
-She mines her vast legal and business expertise and tells her powerful story to deliver game-changing messages to universities, law firms, corporations, global multi-nationals, and trade associations.
-Rashmi redefines what it means to be successful and the need for ethical vigilance in an American culture where success is often obtained by any means necessary.
+Rashmi is now an internationally recognized keynote and motivational speaker and consultant, sharing her story to illustrate the multitude of factors that influenced her decision-making, to embed organizational cultures with integrity, to harness the power of vulnerability, to ensure our corporations create strategies that are risk-informed, and to empower women to be leaders in the face of adversity and challenges, among other topics.
+She mines her vast legal, business, and community expertise and tells her powerful story to deliver pivotal messages to universities, law firms, corporations, global multi-nationals, and trade associations.
+Rashmi redefines what it means to be successful and the need for integrity and emotional intelligence in a continually evolving global culture.